 I’ve previously written about human progress over time, and it’s still the case that this is underestimated.
 People generally think of growth as additive, but in reality it is exponential.
 Life isn’t just somewhat better than it was 300 years ago.
 It is orders of magnitude times better:

 We only think about the problems that face us now, never thinking about the problems that have already been solved and the things that didn’t exist before.
-And when we compare ourselves to people, we take all the above for granted and point out most absurd of differences (like claiming how in a hunter-gatherer society, you obtained some food and then had leisure time, therefore we should go back to being hunters and gatherers.).
+And when we compare ourselves to people, we take all the above for granted and point out most absurd of differences—like claiming how in a hunter-gatherer society, you obtained some food and then had leisure time for much of the day, therefore we should go back to being hunters and gatherers.

 Among the most useful ideas to understand human interactions is that of keeping up with the Joneses.
 People strive to keep up in material wealth with their neighbors and friends.
 This is why one common response to the global 1% statistic is “why don’t I feel rich”?
 Because they are not comparing to the average human; they are comparing to their other global 1% neighbors.